hamzaharoon1314/MD2DOCX/README.md

 5. The conversion process will be displayed in the console, and once completed, the path to the output DOCX file will be shown.

-## Examples

-Here are a few examples of how to use the Markdown to DOCX Converter:

-- Convert a single Markdown file:

 ## License